Why AI safety

 First of all, I want to say that I have great sympathy for this objection.
 The world is filled with ridiculous failed promises of technological transformation.
 From cryptocurrency to flying cars to fusion energy.

 AI might be different though.
 First, we know it to be possible because of ourselves.
 The fact that our brains are generally intelligent means that it's possible for a bit of matter to do what we would expect AGI (artificial general intelligence) to do.
 Second, because it’s a self-accelerating process.
 We already have code-writing AIs.
 AIs are made using code.
 We have seen AI surpass human-level capability in almost all the areas that it had any proficiency in just a few years before.
 It’s quite likely that we could have AI that writes better code than humans in a few years.
 This means they could write better AI code, which in turn could write even better code.
 This self-improvement is called an intelligence explosion or “the singularity”.
-This is exactly one of the words that I would love for you to associate less with science fiction and more with a real problem.
+This is one of those words that I would love for you to associate less with science fiction and more with a real problem.

 And third, because if AI is developed it will have a much greater impact than any other technology before it.
 It is important to understand what the kind of intelligence we are talking about in AI is at its core.
 It is the ability to select actions to make one outcome most likely.
 In other words, it is the ability to solve problems, to affect reality most efficiently and effectively (given a way to interface with it).

 Intelligence is what differentiates us from other species.
 Slightly more of it than what our closest relative has makes the difference between digging in the dirt and walking on the moon, between struggling to find enough nuts or berries and simulating the Big Bang in a particle accelerator.
-The ability to make more of it, even just a little bit, is more consequential, powerful and just plain profound than anything we have done so ever.
+The ability to make more of it, even just a little bit, is more consequential, powerful and just plain profound than anything we have done ever.

 Decades?
 Centuries?